Engineering Technology Course Descriptions

 ETEC 175: Introduction to Materials Science

-Credits: 5.0Mechanical, chemical, and thermal properties of engineering materials including metals, alloys, ceramics, polymers, and composites.
-Includes materials microstructure, atomic bonding, atomic arrangement, crystal structure, coexisting phases, interfaces, defects, and impurities.
-Prerequisite(s): Placement in MATH 087 or ETEC 150 or concurrent enrollment.
+Credits: 5.0Mechanical, chemical and thermal properties of engineering materials including metals, alloys, ceramics, polymers and composites.
+Includes materials micro-structure, atomic bonding, atomic arrangement, crystal structure, coexisting phases, interfaces, defects and impurities.
+Prerequisite(s): Placement in MATH 81 or 87.

 Course Level Objectives